zefrios/SQL/Black Sabbath EDA/README.md

 | MX | 67.70 |
 | US | 62.60 |

+It is worth noting that the popularity values are identical across all markets for the same songs.
+After some [research](https://community.spotify.com/t5/Spotify-for-Developers/question-about-the-popularity-score-of-an-artist/m-p/5795193), it was found that the popularity metrics are global aggregates and therefore will be the same for all markets.

 ## 6. How many tracks have danceability and energy above the dataset's average?
 ```SQL
 SELECT COUNT(*) AS above_than_average